 Neurogenic claudication is a group of symptoms resulting from the narrowing of the spinal canal (spinal stenosis).
 The word “neurogenic” means having to do with the nerves, while “claudication” is Latin for “limping.”
 The symptoms are caused by the compression of the spinal cord or nerve roots in the lumbar (lower) region of the spine.
-Pain, cramping, weakness, and tingling can occur in the lower back and down one or both buttocks and legs as a result.
+As a result, pain, cramping, weakness and tingling can occur in the lower back and down one or both buttocks and legs.

 Vascular claudication, on the other hand, is a condition involving insufficient blood circulation.
 While symptoms similar to those of neurogenic claudication may manifest, it’s actually the narrowing of the arteries in the legs that causes the symptoms – not the narrowing of nerve passageways.

-You may be experiencing cramping, weakness, and tingling in your buttocks and legs.
-If these are from neurogenic claudication, the orthopedic specialists at Laser Spine Institute might be able to help you find relief from back and neck pain.
-Our minimally invasive procedures employ the use of advanced endoscopic techniques to safely and effectively treat back and neck conditions.
-Contact?us today to schedule a complimentary review of your MRI or CT scan.
+You may be experiencing cramping, weakness and tingling in your buttocks and legs.
+If these are from neurogenic claudication, the orthopedic surgeons at Laser Spine Institute might be able to help you find relief from neck and back pain.
+Our minimally invasive procedures employ the use of advanced techniques to effectively treat neck and back conditions.
+Contact us today to schedule a complimentary review of your MRI or CT scan.